-The first stage of the child’s admission to CIMA consists of a psychosocial assessment interview in charge of the psychologist, the social worker and the nurse, in order to make a first diagnosis of the child's situation and find out if CIMA represents the most appropriate institution to receive the child, depending on the nature of the child. their problems.
-For his part, the child must be aware of his problems and express his willingness to change.
-The written and signed authorization of the family or contact person who brought the child is also requested.
-A provisional admission form with the reasons for admission, the physical description of the child and the observations of the psychologist, the worker social and nurse is delivered to the coordinator who places the child in a pavilion according to their age and the nature of their problems.
-Then a deeper diagnosis of the child's situation will be made by the CIMA team.
+It involves a psychosocial assessment interview conducted by the psychologist, social worker, and nurse to make an initial diagnosis of the child's situation and determine if CIMA is the most suitable institution to receive the child, based on the nature of their problems.
+The child must demonstrate awareness of their issues and express a willingness to change.
+Written and signed authorization from the family or the contact person who brought the child is also required.
+A provisional admission form with the reasons for admission, the physical description of the child, and observations from the psychologist, social worker, and nurse is handed to the coordinator, who places the child in a pavilion based on their age and the nature of their problems.
+A more in-depth diagnosis of the child's situation will then be conducted by the CIMA team.

 THERE ARE 6 PAVILIONS THAT GROUP CHILDREN ACCORDING TO AGE AND TYPE OF PROBLEMS